 The maximum floor area ratios shall stay the same as the underlying zone.
-However, the square footage of the affordable units provided, on site, as part of the inclusionary zoning and the bonus units, if utilized under these Regulations, shall not be counted towards the floor area ratio as noted in Section 4.8.L of these Regulations.
+However, the square footage of the affordable units provided, on site, as part of the inclusionary zoning and the bonus units, if utilized units, those Regulations, shall not be counted towards the floor area ratio as noted in Section 4.8.1, of those Regulations.